 (1) Exempt fuels.
 The following fuels are exempt from the list of regulated fuels under OAR 340-253-0200(2):

 (a) Fuels used in small volumes.
-A transportation fuel supplied for use in Oregon if the producer or importer documents that all providers supply an aggregate volume of less than 360,000 gallons of liquid fuel per year.
+A single type of transportation fuel supplied for use in Oregon if the producer or importer documents that all providers supply an aggregate volume of less than 360,000 gallons of liquid fuel per year.

 (b) Small volume fuel producer.
 A transportation fuel supplied for use in Oregon if the producer documents that: